qbrilliance/qristal-core/docs/md/backends.md

 <br/><br/>
 * `init`: *vector of integers*, optional.
 Values to initialise the qubits to.
 Indexing of this list matches the indices of qubits in circuits.
 Default: all qubits initialised to 0.
 <br/><br/>
+* `model`: *string*, required.
+The model number of the hardware device to use.
+Currently recoginised models are "QB-QDK2-CZ" (QDK2 with traditional CZ native gate) and "QB-QDK2-ACZ" (QDK2 with higher-fidelity anti-CZ native gate).
+<br/><br/>
 * `poll_secs`: *floating-point*, required.
 Interval in seconds to wait between queries to the device about the completion status of a running circuit.
 <br/><br/>
 * `poll_retries`: *integer*, required.
 Maximum number of times to query the device about the completion status of a running circuit.
 If this many unsuccessful queries are made, return a timeout error.